mugabiBenjamin/todo-list_php/README.md

 3. **Configure the Database Connection**

-   Update the database credentials in `config.env`:
+   Update the database credentials in `.env`:

    ```env
    DB_HOST=localhost